WebOS: 2013–2018: Acquisition by LG; open-source edition launch

-2019-present: webOS Auto, expansion of software
+2019–present: webOS Auto, expansion of software

 In April of 2020, LG announced that they would be expanding the webOS software to cars, known as webOS Auto.
 It first saw use in Kia and Hyundai SUV models, and has been used ever since, more recently in the Kia EV3.

 On February 24th, 2021, LG announced that they would expand the webOS software to other TV manufacturers.
 Among the list of TV manufacturers were RCA, Konka, and Ayonz.
 In addition, webOS was also backed by technology partners such as Realtek, Nuance, and Universal Electronics.

+In February 2021, LG expanded webOS licensing to other television manufacturers, positioning it as a smart TV platform used outside LG-branded televisions.
+Around 20 TV manufacturers, including RCA, Konka and Ayonz, were expected to release televisions using webOS.

+The automotive context broadened in January 2023, when automakers increasingly presented gaming and video-related in-car entertainment features as part of a wider connected-vehicle strategy.
+These systems reflected interest in turning time spent inside vehicles into a source of digital services and recurring revenue.

+Later that year, in November 2023, LG introduced webOS for Automotive to Hyundai Motor Group's Genesis models as part of an Automotive Content Platform based on webOS.
+The platform supports in-vehicle entertainment services, including YouTube, on supported infotainment screens.

+For televisions, LG detailed the webOS Re program in 2024.
+The program provides four webOS version upgrades over five years for eligible models, extending the software support period of supported TVs beyond their original launch version.

+In September 2025, LG's webOS-based Automotive Content Platform was also announced as the basis for Xbox Cloud Gaming in compatible internet-connected vehicles.

 Features

 The webOS mobile platform introduced some innovative features, such as the cards interface and the gesture navigation, that are now standard in mobile operating systems such as iOS, Windows Phone, and Android.